jarObees/MidiTree/README.md

 # ✨ Features
 - Define your own L-System rules to generate your own note sequence!
+- Arpeggiates through generated sequence upon note press (the sequence is relative to pressed notes).
-- Supports VST3.
+- VST3.
+- Easily Save and Load your own presets.
-- The "Forest" helps automate through presets on the fly!
+- The "Forest" helps automate through your presets on the fly!

-# 🤔How to use
+# 🤔IMPORTANT: How to use
 ## Basic Use
 _(0. Familiarize yourself with [L-Systems](https://en.wikipedia.org/wiki/L-system) if unfamiliar)_
 #### 1. Define your rules.